Driving and characterizing nucleation of urea and glycine polymorphs in water: Results and Discussion

 While this classification approach correctly accounts for the large-scale orientation of the crystal, it ignores the local orientation, such as hydrogen bond patterns and relative angles and distances between layers of the crystal \cite{Marom2013, Boldyreva2021}.
 This coarse procedure for identifying polymorphs is selected over the more rigorous one given in Ref.~\onlinecite{duff2011polymorph}, which has not be tested for use in nucleation from solution or long timescale simulations, where there can be significant perturbations to the crystal structure.
 Based on these considerations, we have chosen to characterize the polymorphs using the relative orientation of monomers along the axis parallel to the C-N vector only.
 Ignoring local structure, this protocol will introduce some contamination of the polymorph classification.
-Furthermore, the crystal structures of glycine are much more similar to each other compared to urea, making the SMAC protocol used for urea ineffective for glycine (details in the SI).
+Furthermore, the crystal structures of glycine are much more similar to each other compared to urea, making the SMAC protocol used for urea ineffective for glycine, with details for why this is the case given in the SI.
 Since this study is, to our knowledge, the first to perform enhanced sampling simulations of glycine to study nucleation without seeding in water alone at or below the saturation concentration, our reported numbers at the very least have qualitative significance in being able to correctly rank order glycine polymorph stability in pure aqueous solution.

+Fig.~\ref{fig:snapshots_glycine}a shows the trajectory of the OPs used in the SPIB analysis for glycine, and, in the final panel, the trajectories of the two SPIB RCs; all trajectories come from the final set of simulations biased along the discovered linear SPIB RCs.
+These trajectories clearly show many transitions between the solvated, crystalline states and the liquid state of glycine; a comparison of the sampling efficiency of this set of trajectories biased along the SPIB RCs and the hand-picked orientational entropy CVs is given in the SI for both glycine and urea.

-Fig.~\ref{fig:snapshots_glycine} shows $\alpha$-glycine, $\beta$-glycine and $\gamma$-glycine in Figs.~\ref{fig:snapshots_glycine}(a--c) respectively.
-From all three snapshots, the appropriate orientations for each polymorph along the monomer C-N axis should be apparent, although, given the size of the system (72 glycine molecules), finite volume and surface area effects are likely to be significant due to the large surface area to volume ratio of the clusters.
+Fig.~\ref{fig:snapshots_glycine} shows the $\alpha$-glycine, $\beta$-glycine and $\gamma$-glycine polymorphs extracted from the SPIB-biased trajectories.
+For all three snapshots, the appropriate orientations for each polymorph along the monomer C-N axis should be apparent, although, given the size of the system (72 glycine molecules), finite volume and surface area effects are likely to be significant due to the large surface area to volume ratio of the clusters.
 We also expect solvent-induced perturbations compared to the respective crystal structures \cite{Iitaka1960, Dawson2005} from the melt.

 An analysis of the SPIB RCs used to bias the nucleation simulation of glycine is given in Fig.~\ref{fig:spib_glycine_analysis}.
 In Fig.~\ref{fig:spib_glycine_analysis}(a), the reweighted free energy surface along the 2-d linear SPIB latent space used as the biasing variables in metadynamics is shown with the locations of the putative $\alpha-$, $\beta$-, and $\gamma$-glycine polymorphs labeled with colored stars; for reference, the liquid (isotropic) state is also labeled with a magenta star.
 Fig.~\ref{fig:spib_glycine_analysis}(a) shows that, while none of the glycine polymorphs are located in free energy minima they are neither at free energy maxima, which indicates that the SPIB RCs are doing a reasonable job sampling the crystal polymorphs.